 Baptism is kind of like a wedding.

-When you love someone and want to spend the rest of your life committed to them exclusively, you have a wedding ceremony.
+When you love someone and you want to spend the rest of your life committed to them exclusively, you have a wedding ceremony.
 It’s a public statement which declares your love for each other before God and to all your friends.

-When you love/follow Jesus and want to spend the rest of your life committed to him exclusively (in the spiritual sense), you have a baptism.
+When you love/follow Yeshua and want to spend the rest of your life committed to him exclusively (in the spiritual sense), you have a baptism.
 It’s a public statement which declares your love for him before God and to all your friends.

 It’s a way of saying publicly that you are a Christian and you take that seriously, and you intend to keep doing so for the rest of your life.